-Contested at Waialae Country Club, the tournament will feature the 2022’s first full field, including major winners Hideki Matsuyama and Bryson DeChambeau.
+Contested at Waialae Country Club, the tournament will feature the 2023’s first full field, including defending champ Hideki Matsuyama and three-time major winner Jordan Spieth.

 As we do each week, here’s a round-up of information and data points to prep you for the week on the coast of Honolulu, Hawaii.

 Course: Waialae Country Club